 At the next spot, we wait at a huge pull-out designed for cars and trucks to don chains in the winter.
 We wait maybe 10 minutes before 2 guys in a rental car pass and then turn around to get us.
 One guy hopes to thru-hike the AT so he wants to hear our stories and advice.
 We’re happy to oblige.

 We get dropped off at the intersection of Hwys 14 and 40, skipping about 2 miles of official CDT walking on busy Hwy 40.
 But we still have to do 9 miles of road walking on the slightly less busy Hwy 14.
-It goes by fast and there are only a few times that the traffic scares me a little.
-We turn off onto a dirt road and walk that for the rest of the day.
+We have good views of the Rabbit Ears and the miles go by fast.
+There are only a few times that the traffic scares me a little.
+We turn off onto a dirt road for the rest of the day.

 The dirt road goes up a ridgeline and I can see what looks like a solo hiker walking the highway far below, but I don’t know who it is.
-Earlier we saw a French NOBO that told us there were 3 SOBOs up ahead.
+Earlier we met a French NOBO that told us there were 3 SOBOs up ahead.
 Just after getting water at a stream, we catch up to Sunshine and Sugar Rush.
-I first met Sunshine in Rawlins and I have been hearing about Sugar Rush but this is the first I meet her.
+I first met Sunshine in Rawlins and I’ve been hearing about Sugar Rush but this is the first I meet her.
 We walk the road with them for awhile but it gets steep and we pull ahead.
-We’ve caught up to and passed so many others but we are fairly certain we will see them again either at camp or the next morning.There isn’t a lot of water along the way and that which there is has cows all around.
+We’ve caught up to and passed so many others but we’re fairly certain we’ll see them again either at camp or the next morning.There isn’t a lot of water along the way and that which there is has cows all around.
 It’s a hot, clear day, too.
-Luckily we find an unspoiled spring that is cold and clear at the end of the day.
+Luckily we find an unspoiled spring that’s cold and clear at the end of the day.
 We collect enough to dry camp a few miles further up the ridge, just off the jeep road that thankfully is without jeeps.
 I go to bed happy knowing my tent will be dry in the morning.
 I love airy, warm ridges.